Will-J-Gale/GTA-Advanced-Lane-Finding/README.md

    * __Lane Finding Process:__ This windows shows some of the process of finding the lanes
    * __Settings:__ This window allows control of some settings used to find the lanes such as image threshold and HSV thresholds

+## Comments on algorithm
+While this algorithm can find lanes, it is not very robust.
+The example above shows that the algorithm works well on straight, high contrast roads.
+However, as soon as curves appear the algorithm breaks down.
+Moreover, when the colour of the road changes or shadows appear the algorithm struggles.
+Tweaking of parameters can combat this, however the algorithm cannot figure this out on its own